aayushiprasad/Mishtaan-Website/README.md

 # Mishtaan
 Website for Mishtaan, a local bakery based in Austin, Texas which specializes in unique Indian-American fusion sweets.
 Mishtaan creates custom cakes for people who want to experience a piece of India or try new and exciting pieces of cultural heritage while enjoying a sweet they already know and love.
 ## Copyright and Licensing Information
-Fair Use Guidlines For Eductational Use.
+Fair Use Guidelines For Educational Use.
 ## Credits and Acknowledgements
 - Credits to Elfsight for the Instagram widget inspiration
 - Created using Bootstrap Studio with custom HTML/CSS/Javascript